How to Clean Up the Windows Installer Cache Folder

-When you install a program in Windows, the program’s .msi setup package gets copied to the Installer folder.
-The Installer folder is a protected folder, with System & Hidden attributes, and is found under your Windows folder.
+When you install a program in Windows, the program’s .msi or .msu setup package gets copied to the C:\Windows\Installer folder.
+The Installer folder is a protected folder with System & Hidden attributes and is found under your Windows folder.

 windows installer - delete unwanted files

-The Installer directory is meant to be a cache location for installer data files for various applications installed on the computer.
+The Installer directory is intended to serve as a cache for installer data files for various applications installed on the computer.

 If the corresponding setup package (.msi or .msp) file isn’t found, Windows throws the error “The installation source for this product is not available.
 Verify that the source exists and that you can access it.” when trying to repair or uninstall the problem.